pravega/pravega-samples/standalone-examples/README.md

 ## `noop`

- An example of a simple reader that continually reads the contents of any stream.
+ An example of a simple reader that continually reads the contents of any `Stream`.
 A binary serializer is used so it works against any event types.
 The sample emits basic information about number of events/bytes read every 30 seconds.

  ```
  $ bin/noopReader [--uri tcp://127.0.0.1:9090] [--stream <SCOPE>/<STREAM>]